maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ### Bar Chart

-The bar chart presents the population data for California, Texas, and Florida for the years 1980, 2000, and 2008.
+The bar chart represents the population data for California, Texas, and Florida for the years 1980, 2000, and 2008.

 **Comparison of States:** This chart makes it easy to compare the populations of California, Texas, and Florida directly.
 California consistently had the highest population throughout the years, followed by Texas and then Florida.
 This reflects the states' relative sizes.